 The International Energy Agency predicts that China’s gas consumption will likely surpass that of Japan in 2018, to become the largest gas importer.
 The agency also predicts that China’s gas import resources will include larger volumes of LNG compared to the recent year’s pipeline gas.
 Another influential consultant company, Wood Mackenzie, also forecasts that China’s LNG imports by 2028 could hit global historic highs, which is indicative that China’s importance in the gas market is set to grow further in the years ahead.

 While China’s overall gas demand is expected to grow in the future, Japan’s hunger for natural gas is dropping and is expected to diminish further in the years ahead.
-Singapore is nonetheless well placed geographically to offer
+Singapore is nonetheless well placed geographically to offer capacity to surrounding Asian countries.

 Singapore with its established market price mechanism, combined with its advantageous location, could see out the competition by controlling the total demand of the Association of South East Asian Nations - ASEAN countries.
 However, although Singapore could reign supreme as a gas hub, China’s Chongqing could also compete with its favorable location close to major import terminals and with its good pipeline connections.